Tono River

-The Tono River (Ribeira de Tono or Rio Tono, Mota Tono) is the principal river of Oecusse, an exclave of East Timor.
+The Tono River (Ribeira de Tono or Rio Tono, Mota Tono) is the principal river of Oecusse, an exclave of Timor-Leste.
 The river and its major tributaries flow generally north, through the centre of the exclave, into the Savu Sea, reaching the sea near Lifau.
 Its alluvial flood plain in Pante Macassar administrative post is the main rice-producing place in Oecusse.

 Course

-The river is one of East Timor's few perennial streams.
-Its primary headwaters are in the portion of East Timor's central mountains located within the southern ends of Nitibe and Oesilo administrative posts in Oeucusse.
+The river is one of Timor-Leste's few perennial streams.
+Its primary headwaters are in the portion of Timor-Leste's central mountains located within the southern ends of Nitibe and Oesilo administrative posts in Oeucusse.

 In general, the river's tributaries flow from the headwaters in a northeasterly direction, mostly along the border between Oesilo and Pante Macassar administrative posts, until two of the tributaries (the Ekai and Abanel Rivers, respectively) merge near the northwesternmost point of Suco Bobometo in Oesilo to form the river itself.
 From there, the river continues, as the principal river of the Oecusse exclave, in a different, northwesterly, direction, until it discharges into the Savu Sea a short distance southwest of Lifau, Pante Macassar administrative post.

 Approximately 0.5 km upstream and to the east of the river mouth is the 380 m Noefefan Bridge over the river.
 The bridge connects Citrana, Passabe and other isolated regions west of the river to Oecusse's capital, Pante Macassar, providing them with permanent access to markets, the ferry, and airport, even during the rainy season (November to April).

 The river's main tributaries, in order of entrance, are as follows: